j0ly/FirstProject/README.md

 5. Right click the newly created virtual machine and select “Settings…”.
 6. From “Network”, change “Attached to” = “Bridged Adapter”.
 7. From “Storage”, highlight the CD under “Controller: IDE”.
 From “Attributes” klick the CD-image and “Choose Virtual Optical Disk File…”.
 Find the Debian image and attach it.
-8. Start the Virtual Machine.
+8. Start the virtual machine.

 Debian installation: